sparkfabrik/android-build-action/README.md

     browserstack-access-key: ${{ secrets.BROWSERSTACK_ACCESS_KEY }}
     ruby-version: "2.7.5"
     bundler-version: "2.3.26"
+    fastlane-env: "debug"
 ```

 ## Contributions Welcome!

 If you have any other inputs you'd like to add, feel free to create PR.
-Remember to run `yarn install` and `yarn bundle` if you make changes to the index.js.